j-a-s-h-a-n/Insurance-Medical-Cost-API/README.md

 # Insurance Medical Cost API

-With this API users can use a machine learning model to predict annual insurance medical cost of a person dependent on certain features.
+With this API users can use a machine learning model to predict the cost billed by medicial insurance dependent on certain characteristics of a person.
 This model takes the input variables Age, Gender, BMI and Smoker.

 ## Input Variables